awslabs/aws-sdk-swift/reference/0.x/AWSIoTWireless/IotWirelessClientProtocol.md

 func getPartnerAccount(input: GetPartnerAccountInput, completion: @escaping (ClientRuntime.SdkResult<GetPartnerAccountOutputResponse, GetPartnerAccountOutputError>) -> Void)
 ```

-### getResourceLogLevel(input:​completion:​)
+### getResourceLogLevel(input:completion:)

 Fetches the log-level override, if any, for a given resource-ID and resource-type.
-It can be used for
-a wireless device or a wireless gateway.
+It can be used for a wireless device or a wireless gateway.

 ``` swift
 func getResourceLogLevel(input: GetResourceLogLevelInput, completion: @escaping (ClientRuntime.SdkResult<GetResourceLogLevelOutputResponse, GetResourceLogLevelOutputError>) -> Void)
 ```

-### getServiceEndpoint(input:​completion:​)
+### getServiceEndpoint(input:completion:)

 Gets the account-specific endpoint for Configuration and Update Server (CUPS) protocol or LoRaWAN Network Server (LNS) connections.